johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 hide_table_of_contents: false
 ---

 Azure Container Apps are an exciting way to deploy containers to Azure.
 This post shows how to build and deploy a simple web application to Azure Container Apps using Bicep and GitHub Actions.
+It includes deployment and configuration of secrets.

-It follows on from the [previous post](../2021-12-19-azure-container-apps-bicep-and-github-actions/index.md) which deployed infrastructure and a "hello world" container, this time introducing the building of a container and storing it in the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+This post follows on from the [previous post](../2021-12-19-azure-container-apps-bicep-and-github-actions/index.md) which deployed infrastructure and a "hello world" container, this time introducing the building of an image and storing it in the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) so it can be deployed.

 ![title image reading "Azure Container Apps: build and deploy with Bicep and GitHub Actions" with the Bicep, Azure Container Apps and GitHub Actions logos](title-image.png)